reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ### BiFunction

-**The `BiFunction` interface represents a function that accepts two arguments and produces a result.** It's similar to the Function interface, but it operates on two input parameters instead of one.
+**The `BiFunction` interface represents a function that accepts two arguments and produces a result.** It's similar to the Function interface, but it operates on two input parameters instead of one:

 ```java
 @FunctionalInterface